 How do I give a glucagon injection with the GlucaGen™ hypokit for severe hypoglycaemia?

 The GlucaGen™ hypokit contains a synthetic form of glucagon.
 Only parents and others who have been appropriately trained can give a glucagon injection.

 You can see a video about giving a glucagon injection for severe hypoglycaemia at the Starship Children's Hospital website.

 What happens during recovery from severe hypoglycaemia following glucagon injection?

 - your child or teen should generally wake within 10 to 15 minutes of receiving the glucagon - if your child has had a convulsion, it should usually be short and does not cause permanent damage

 - when your child is awake, give sips of sweet fluid (such as juice drink, lemonade)

 - severe hypoglycaemia can cause vomiting and/or severe headache - continue to offer sips of sweet fluid until your child is able to take small amounts of long-acting carbohydrate (such as crackers)

 - monitor the blood glucose levels every 15 minutes

-- call your diabetes team for advice on insulin doses following the episode
+- contact your diabetes team for advice

 What if my child has repeated hypoglycaemia, or is unwell and can't eat or drink?